ohkio/ohkio/README.md

 - Java
 - JavaScript

+### Text Editors of Choice

+- Emacs - for notes (org mode)
+- Kate - for code (RIP atom)

+Working on becoming more comfortable with emacs for everything, but all the keyboard shortcuts are still a little daunting.

 <!--
 **ohkio/ohkio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.